The PERFECT 2 Week Peru Itinerary: The Best Of Peru

 Travelers also cannot miss Colca Canyon.
 A canyon with twice the height of the Grand Canyon in the United States, the marvelous natural wonder will take your breath away!

-If you want to visit the magical Uyuni Salt Flats in Bolivia, it is completely feasible with a few-day trip from Puno.
+The Uyuni Salt Flats might not be in Peru, but it is travelers can visit them on a guided excursion from Puno, Peru.
 If you are not sure why the Salt Flats are so impressive, read here!

 You will find many tour agencies in the historic center of Puno offering tours to Uyuni Salt Flats.